Jasonlo-tw/jfpcp/README.md

 For recruiters to easier evaluate my skills, please see the processes below.

 1. Browse to "/collections" via "SHOP" link in navbar.
-   As this is for demo only, there's only three collections: "Art Baby Collection", "Collection" and "Color Me In Collection" with "All Products" also available.
+   As this is for demo only, there's only three collections: "Art Baby Collection", "Classic Collection" and "Color Me In Collection" with "All Products" also available.

 2. Choose the product you may like and read the descriptions.
    If you are interested to buy any of them, click "ADD TO CART".